jbettaque/ldjam55/README.md

 On there, download one of the *Assets* according to your operating system.

 We currently support the following systems:
-- Linux systems using the *MassMoveMinionMagic.AppImage* all-in-one binary
+- **Linux** systems using the *MassMoveMinionMagic.AppImage* all-in-one binary.
+  This binary can be run once it is made executable (in your files app under *Properties* or `chmod +x MassMoveMinionMagic.AppImage`)
-- Windows users should download *MassMoveMinionMagic-win64.zip*, extract it and run the *MassMoveMinionMagic.exe* file contained within.
+- **Windows** users should download *MassMoveMinionMagic-win64.zip*, extract it and run the *MassMoveMinionMagic.exe* file contained within.
 - If you have the *LÖVE* game engine already installed, *MassMoveMinionMagic.love* can also be downloaded.
 You'll know what to do with it.

 > [!NOTE]